Updated on Mar 3, 2026 09:53 IST

 Types of Psychology Courses

-Psychology courses are available at various course levels.
-As Psychology is a field that includes aspects of both Humanities and Science subjects it falls under the domain of both Science and Arts degrees.
-Moreover, other courses such as Counselling are offered as courses in Psychology.
-Given below are the different types of Psychology courses at undergraduate, postgraduate, and doctoral levels:
+Psychology courses are available at many levels.
+As Psychology is a field that includes components of both Humanities and Science subjects, it falls under the domain of both Science and Arts degrees.
+Given below are the different types of Psychology courses at undergraduate, postgraduate, and doctoral levels.

 Mithibai College of Arts INR 37,634